Important note about SSL VPN compatibility for 20.0 MR1 with EoL SFOS versions and UTM9 OS. Learn more in the release notes.

 Overview

-Sophos Transparent Authentication Suite (STAS) enables users to automatically log into Sophos Firewall when logging on Windows AD workstation.
+Sophos Transparent Authentication Suite (STAS) enables users to automatically log into Sophos Firewall when logging in to a Windows AD workstation.

-STAS requires software installation on AD severs only, and no need to install any software on workstation.
+STAS only requires software installation on AD servers; no software is needed on the workstation.

 The configuration example provided in the article is quite simple, but it explains how STAS works.